 Ryver vs Slack file sharing and storage

 Ryver offers an unlimited file storage, but they don’t specify the file upload size.
-We’ve experimented with it and it turned out 300MB is the maximum file size you can upload.
-Ryver has a built-in integration with Google Drive, Box, DropBox, you can upload multiple files.
-If you don’t use these apps to store your files, you’ll still see them every time you upload a file.
+We’ve experimented with it and it turned out 200MB is the maximum file size you can upload.
+(In 2018, when we first wrote this article, it was 300MB).
+Ryver has a built-in integration with Google Drive, Box, DropBox, for you to upload multiple files.
+If you don’t use these apps to store your files, you’ll still see the cloud storage options every time you choose to upload a file.

 Ryver vs Slack notifications